Rukenshia/saml2aws-auto/README.md

 ## Usage

 You can interactively explore the tool by typing `saml2aws-auto help`.
 This also works for any of the sub commands.
+If you prefer reading the docs in traditional manpages you can just run `man docs/saml2aws-auto.1`.